ihavethatonvinyl/blog/content/liner-notes/the-doors-and-me.md

 ---
 ![](/images/upload/img_8456.jpg)

 The greatest day of my life happened when I was 17, a senior in high school.
-My music teacher, upon reading my senior paper on Jim Morrison and the Doors, called me “Doors Scholar.”
+My music teacher, upon reading my senior paper on Jim Morrison and the Doors, called me a “Doors Scholar.”
 I know now, almost fifty years later, that he probably sneered when he said it, or at least meant it with a modicum of sarcasm.
 But at the time, I was sure I had peaked.
 An honor was bestowed upon me, I thought, and I wore that close to my heart.
 A Doors Scholar.
 Me.

 The Doors are one of those bands you discovered intrinsically back in the 70s.
 No older cousin passed them down to you, no friends said, “Hey, you have to listen to this.”
 They were just on the radio a lot, along with the usual suspects of the era–Zeppelin, The Who, Pink Floyd.
 Although they were done at that point, because Jim was very much dead by the time I got to them in 1976 or so, they remained incredibly popular.
 No one was intentionally given the Doors to listen to; they were just there.